openaps/docs/docs/docs/Troubleshooting/Pump-rig-communications-troubleshooting.md

 "916.750", 3, -70
 ```

 The rig scanned frequencies between 916.300 and 916.900 mHz, and set the frequency for pump communications to 916.75 because that exact frequency had the strongest communications.
+Results are shown in negative decibel-milliwatts (dBm).
 How can you see the strength by looking at these tuning results?
-The lower the last number is on the tune, the better the strength.  **Results of `0, -128` indicate NO pump communications in oref0 0.7.0 or later and `0,-99` indicate NO pump communications oref0 prior to 0.7.0.
+The closer to 0 dBm the last number is on the tune, the stronger the signal.
+For example, −70 dBm is stronger than −90 dBm.  **Results of `0, -128` indicate NO pump communications in oref0 0.7.0 or later and `0,-99` indicate NO pump communications oref0 prior to 0.7.0.
 This is an undesirable result.**  Pump tune results in the 80s or lower are usually strong enough for stable looping.
 If tune results are in the 90s, the rig will likely experience periodic missed pump-rig communications and looping will be intermittent.
 In this example, 916.7, 916.75, and 916.8 had equally strong responses at `5, -86`; therefore, mmtune selected the mid-point frequency.

 ### How can you see the results of your pump tuning?